Ford EXP: Development

-By 1980 Ford Motor Company had entered a period of major transition.
-Following the termination of Lee Iacocca, chairman Henry Ford II retired and Ford's chief stylist, Eugene Bordinat, stepped down as well.

-During the late 1970s there was a push by automobile manufacturers around the world to make small, fuel efficient cars, triggered by the OPEC oil embargo of October 17, 1973-1974.
-The embargo triggered a 70% increase in oil prices, skyrocketing prices for gasoline, and long lines at filling stations.
+The OPEC oil embargo of October 17, 1973-1974 triggered a 70% increase in oil prices, skyrocketing prices for gasoline, and long lines at filling stations.
 A second energy crisis and a renewed recession followed from 1979 to 1982.
+Automobile manufacturers rushed to develop new small, fuel efficient cars in response.

-Ford began development of the new front-wheel-drive Escort in the late 1970s.
+Ford began development of the front-wheel-drive Escort in the late 1970s.
 While originally intended to be a "world car", the North American version shared little aside from its powertrain and name with its European counterpart.

-At the same time, the company explored several sporty small-car ideas, many of which were built by their Italian design studio at Carrozzeria Ghia.
+At the same time, Ford also produced a series of sporty small-car concepts, many of which were built by their Italian design studio at Carrozzeria Ghia.
 One such exercise is the Ghia EXP-II.
 Unveiled in 1981, the EXP-II was built on an Escort platform with a smooth, streamlined fastback shape.
 Meant to foreshadow a new class of Ford cars, the EXP-II also allowed the designers to experiment with novel surface treatments and arrangements of body features, and included some asymmetrical elements.
-Elements of the EXP-II are said to be visible in the EXP.
+The influence of the EXP-II is said to be visible in the EXP.

 The impetus for developing the EXP came from the company's marketing research.
-The growing number of one- and two-person households, combined with the lifestyle of the younger target audience who desired a small sporty car, led Ford to conclude that Americans wanted a "lively little car that is dependable, efficient, and good-looking".
-The EXP would be a personal vehicle for two people with a cargo area in back.
+The growing number of one- and two-person households, combined with younger buyers' desire for small sporty cars, led Ford to conclude that Americans wanted a "lively little car that is dependable, efficient, and good-looking".

-The car received a distinctive new rear hatchback and front hood, fenders, and headlights.
-The rear seats were removed and the area converted into cargo space.

 Comparing the EXP to the original 1955–1957 Thunderbird, Ford Division, general manager Louis E. Latalf said, "we're introducing another two-seater with the same flair, but the EXP will be a very affordable, very fuel efficient car matched to the lifestyles of the eighties."

-Development took place in Ford's St. Thomas Assembly plant in Ontario, where the majority of EXPs and LN7s and all of both models for the 1982 and 1983 model years were produced.
+Development took place in Ford's St. Thomas Assembly plant in Ontario, where the majority of the EXPs and LN7s were produced, including all of both models for the 1982 and 1983 model years.
 This was also where ongoing experiments and further engineering took place as new technologies became available.
 The plant produced EXPs from February 16, 1981, to August 5, 1983, and LN7s from February 16, 1981, to June 30, 1983, ending in the 1983 model year for both cars and leaving the American plants to produce all EXPs from 1984 to 1988.